 Dashboards and Reporting Tools

 Dashboards and reporting tools in project management software, or even separate platforms like Tableau and Power BI, help show visual displays of project data.
 These tools let project managers make custom reports and dashboards that highlight important metrics and trends.
-Dashboards and reports facilitate informed decision-making by providing stakeholders with clear and concise information.
+Dashboards and reports ease informed decision-making by providing stakeholders with clear and concise information.

 Sentiment Analysis Tools